neizod/polar/_docs/install.md

 > {: toc}

-Note: this whole section is not require if you plan to host your blog on GitHub Pages without previewing your posts before publish them.
+Note: this whole section is not require if you plan to host your blog on GitHub Pages __without__ previewing your posts on your own machine before publishing them.
+To do that, just fork [this theme][], then rename the repository into `your_github_username.github.io`.

 ## Install Jekyll